SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/team-based-development-on-sharepoint-framework.md

 #### Developing on the host

 Probably the easiest option to setup a development environment for SharePoint Framework projects is to install all the tools directly on the host machine.
-If your team is working only on SharePoint Framework projects, then they can install Node.js v4 LTS on their machines.
+If your team is working only on SharePoint Framework projects, then they can install Node.js on their machines.
 If they work on other Node.js projects as well then they could use third party solutions such as [nvm](https://github.com/creationix/nvm) to run multiple versions of Node.js side-by-side.

 Following the tools required by the SharePoint Framework toolchain, developers would install Yeoman and the SharePoint Framework Yeoman generator.
 Typically both these tools are installed globally.
 Given however, that the SharePoint Framework Yeoman generator is tied to a specific version of the SharePoint Framework and developers might need to work with projects created using a different version, they would have to uninstall and install the version of the generator specific for the particular project they are working on at the moment.
 A more viable approach would be to install both Yeoman and the SharePoint Framework Yeoman generator locally in the given project.
 While it introduces some overhead it helps developers ensure that should they need to add new elements to the project in the future they would be compatible with the rest of the project.